eysk-io/PersonalWebsite/README.md

+Personal portfolio page - in progress and constantly changing!

 Todo:
-Add page for About-me (including adding link to Header) Add more information for projects and technical experience Make my face interactive
+- Add page for About-me (including adding link to Header)
+- Add more information for projects and technical experience
+- Make my face interactive
-Make transition between Personal and Technical Experience via arrows smoother
+- Make transition between Personal and Technical Experience via arrows smoother